|Why should I join ACerS?

-Because membership in the Society connects you to a host of technical and professional resources, as well as a network of people that you’ll find invaluable.
-Not only will you have access to the top-ranked journals in the field of ceramic materials and technologies, you’ll also benefit from exceptional technical meetings, publications, and an extensive, resource-rich website.
+Membership in The American Ceramic Society connects you to a host of technical and professional resources, as well as a network of people you’ll find invaluable.
+Not only will you have access to the top-ranked journals in the field of ceramic materials and technologies, but you’ll also benefit from exceptional technical meetings, publications, and an extensive, resource-rich website.

-Perhaps most importantly, you’ll be a part of the premier community for ceramic scientists and engineers in the world.
+Perhaps most importantly, as an ACerS member, you’ll be a part of the world’s premier community for ceramic scientists and engineers.
 You’ll find this to be a welcoming community of people willing to share their technical expertise, recognize achievement, and help you connect to others who share your research interests.

 How can my company join ACerS?

-Companies, national laboratories, academic institutions, etc. are represented by Corporate Membership.
+Companies, national laboratories, and academic institutions are represented by Corporate Membership.
 ACerS offers two levels of participation, based on company size.
 For membership details, visit the Corporate Membership section of the site.
-You may also visit the Corporate Member list to see who is already receiving the benefits of membership.
+You may also visit the Corporate Member roster to see the list of companies who are maximizing the benefits of Corporate Membership.

 I just graduated last year.
-Is there any break on membership dues for young professionals who are just starting out?
+Are there discounts on membership dues for young professionals who are just starting out?

 I let my membership lapse for a few months.
 Will I lose the years of continuous membership that I’ve built up?

-Does your membership year run on a Jan.
-1-Dec.
-31 calendar year or on the anniversary of when I first joined ACerS?
+Does ACerS membership year run on the calendar year or on the anniversary of when I first joined?

 How much does a membership cost?

 I just lost my job.
-Is there a temporary free or reduced dues rate that I qualify for?
+Are there temporary free or reduced membership rates for people in my situation?